iLert/docs/ilert-release-notes.md

 ### New and updated integrations

-* The incident priority of Zammad, ServiceNOW and SearchGuard Inbound Integrations is now fully managed in the alert source
+* The alert priority of Zammad, ServiceNOW and SearchGuard Inbound Integrations is now fully managed in the alert source
 * DingTalk Outbound Integration

 ### New features